 Nose..
 Dried fruits rise softly, freshly separated orange segments, and a little marmalade note offer some sweeter notes while the fresh aroma of apple orchards, cherry tree blossom and honey can all be found..

 Palate..
-A fiery start with pepper and a little fresh ginger showing up before turning into a plum marmalade, cherry Bakewell and sticky toffee pudding kind of flavour..
+A fiery start with pepper and a little fresh ginger showing up before turning into a plum marmalade, cherry Bakewell and sticky toffee pudding kind of flavour.
+There is an old earthy feel with leather and espresso coffee notes eventually taking over.

 Finish..
 Spices mingle with a typical Oloroso dryness.

 Thoughts..
 I can confess I like a good sherried whisky and Glengoyne often delivers ( can you feel a but coming on ? ) well you would be wrong !
-This offers a nice insight into the Glengoyne style, it is a little more on the fiery side that a lot of expressions I’ve had but it is definitely hitting the spot today..
+This offers a great insight into the Glengoyne style, it is a little more on the fiery side than a lot of expressions I’ve had and carries a lot more oak but it is definitely hitting the spot today..

-In parts it does feel a little lacking, mostly the finish but it makes up for the odd shortfall in other ways..
+In parts it does feel a little too oaky, mostly on the finish but it makes up for the odd shortfall in other ways..

-The aroma and initial burst on the tongue are scrumptious and more than make up for the finish..
+The aroma and initial burst on the tongue are scrumptious and give a feel of well matured whisky..

 This sample was kindly provided by That Boutiquey Whisky Company as part of the “ Dram Good Club” who’s intention is to spread the fine whisky far and wide..